oatsoda/GooglePhotoSync/README.md

 - Client ID and Secret from App created in Google console https://console.cloud.google.com/apis/api/
 - Add "Photos Library API"
+- App startup will ask you to login and give permission.

 # Diff/Sync Logic